Book cover

 7.7 Other Architectural Patterns

 Pipes and Filters is a data-oriented architectural pattern in which programs—called filters—process data received as input and generate new output.
 Filters are connected through pipes, which act as buffers, storing the output data until it is consumed by the next filter in the sequence.
-Thus, filters don’t know their predecessors and successors, making this architecture flexible and allowing various program combinations.
+Thus, filters don’t know their predecessors and successors, making this architecture flexible and allowing various combinations of programs.
 Additionally, filters can be executed in parallel.
-A classic example of a pipe and filter-based architecture is the Unix command-line interface.
+A classic example of a pipe-and-filter-based architecture is the Unix command-line interface.
 For instance:

 ls | grep csv | sort